cloudwalk/op-stack-devnet/three-node-using-docker.md

 3. Information about getting native tokens (ETH) inside the newly created L2 network see [here](single-node-no-docker.md#9-use-the-newly-created-l2-network).

-## 9. Additionally - metrics
+## 10. Additional software for monitoring

-This docker installation includes also software for gathering and display various metrics.
+This docker installation includes also software for:
+* exploring the blockchain data (blocks, transactions, etc.);
+* gathering and display various metrics of the L2 network.

+### Pre-installed software

+* [Blockscout](https://docs.blockscout.com/) -- a block explorer preconfigured for `Geth`.
+It works by requesting blocks data and other information from `op-geth`.
+* [Grafana](https://grafana.com/) -- a monitoring platform to collect and output metrics data.
+It works with Prometheus and InfluxDB as datasources.
+* [Prometheus](https://prometheus.io/) -- a system for monitoring and collecting metrics data, output data and provide data to Grafana dashboards.
+It collects data from all node applications: `op-geth`, `op-node`, `op-proposer`, `op-batcher`.
+* [InfluxDB](https://www.influxdata.com/) -- a database to collect and provide metrics data to Grafana.
+It is used only by `op-geth` to send the metrics directly as opposed to Prometheus, which periodically polls applications to gather the necessary metrics.
+* [Chronograf](https://www.influxdata.com/time-series-platform/chronograf/) -- a user interface for `InfluxDB`.
+* [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) -- an agent for collecting and sending all metrics.
+It works with `InfluxDB` and `Chronograf`.
+* [Kapacitor](https://www.influxdata.com/time-series-platform/kapacitor/) -- a data processing engine.
+It works with `InfluxDB` and `Chronograf`.

+**Note:** All metric software docker-compose configuration files are stored in folder [docker/metrics](docker/metrics).

+### Enable the block explorer

+No changes in configuration of nodes is needed.
+The explorer requests blocks and additional information from `op-geth` on `node3` through the JSON RPC.

 ### Enable metrics in docker-composer.yml

-Op-geth allows to collect data in `InfluxDB` and `Prometheus`.
+`op-geth` allows to collect data in `InfluxDB` and `Prometheus`.

-To allow collect metrics for op-geth, there were added several flags for `op-geth` in Node 3 `docker-compose.yml` file to run during start:
+To allow metrics collection for `op-geth` on `node3` the following flags were added to the appropriate `docker-compose.yml` file:

 ```
+  - --http.api=debug,admin,db,eth,web3,net,personal,txpool,clique
+  - --ws.api=debug,admin,db,eth,web3,net,personal,txpool
   - --metrics
   - --metrics.addr=192.168.10.31
   - --metrics.expensive